A Round Skylight Made This 1930s Bungalow Feel 100 Percent Airier

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Castle and her kin lived in the home for three years before working with designer Tina de Salis on renovations that united the kitchen and family rooms into an open main living space.
+The family lived in the home for three years before working with designer Tina de Salis on renovations that united the kitchen and family rooms into one main living space.
 They tore down the exterior elevation to create a wall of windows, connecting it with an outdoor pool patio shaded by a stately frangipani tree, and replaced the floors with European oak parquetry.
-There are still doors that lead to a separate area of the main room for her now-teenage children to goof off in—only now they’re the ones doing the closing.
+There are still doors that lead to a separate area for her now-teenage children to goof off in—only now they’re the ones doing the closing.
 Here’s how Castle made the smaller space work for her family:

 Let There Be Light